thephpleague/url/dev-master/components/host.md

 $ipv4->isIpv6(); //return false
 ~~~

-### Simple or fully qualified domain name
+### relative or fully qualified domain name

 If you don't have a IP then you are dealing with a host name.
 A host name is a [domain name](http://tools.ietf.org/html/rfc1034) subset according to [RFC1123](http://tools.ietf.org/html/rfc1123#section-2.1).
 As such a host name can not, for example, contain an `_`.

-A host name is considered absolute or as a Fully Qualified Domain Name (FQDN) if it ends with a `.`.
+A host name is considered absolute or as being a fully qualified domain name (FQDN) if it ends with a `.`, otherwise it is known as being a relative or a partially qualified domain name (PQDN).

 ~~~php
 use League\Url\Host;